The Metric Completion of Outer Space: The completion of an asymmetric metric space

+A closest backward limit (CBL) is defined as in Definition \ref{dfCFL}, only switch the order of the parameters of $d$.

-We would like to define the completion in analogy to the completion of a metric space as equivalence classes of (appropriately defined) Cauchy sequences.
-However, requiring two Cauchy sequences to be equivalent iff their interlace (see Definition \ref{interlace}) is a Cauchy sequence turns out to be too strong a condition.
-The correct requirement is for their interlace to be ``admissible".
-Therefore, it is more natural to construct the completion using what we call ``admissible sequences".
+We would like to define the completion of an asymmetric metric space in a similar fashion to the completion of a metric space, as equivalence classes of (appropriately defined) Cauchy sequences.
+We introduce the notion of an admissible sequence which is better suited to the asymmetric setting.